 So what you need to know is that good nutrition not only benefits your eyes but your whole body as well.Macular degeneration nutrition is nutrition that is good for your body and overall health.

-A new book co-authored by Johanna M. Seddon, MD, ScM, Director, Tufts Medical Center Ophthalmic Epidemiology and Genetics Service provides detailed lists of healthy food to keep in your pantry along with easy to make recipes for dishes that are good for you and your eyes.
+A helpful eye healthy cook book co-authored by Johanna M. Seddon, MD, ScM, Director, Tufts Medical Center Ophthalmic Epidemiology and Genetics Service provides detailed lists of healthy food to keep in your pantry along with easy to make recipes for dishes that are good for you and your eyes.
 I've downloaded my copy onto my Kindle Fire.
 You can get a hard copy or digital copy at Amazon here:

 My husband and I have made changes in our diet to incorporate more of the foods mentioned in this book.
 You will feel empowered to fight back and take control of your health.

-Changing your diet, will be very challenging, especially if you have eaten a certain way for 60, 70 or 80 years.
+Changing your diet, can be challenging, especially if you have eaten a certain way for 40, 50 or 60 years.

-Start making your changes very gradually and take very small
+Start making your changes very gradually and take small

 steps.
 Although there are excellent vitamins and supplements to take,